antonidag/myblog/content/en/posts/bicep-what-if/index.md

   }
 }
 ```
-This template will deploy a `Storage Account` of some kind, depending on the parameters used as input.
+This bicep template will deploy a `Storage Account` of some kind, depending on the parameters used as input.

 Create a other file and name it `main.bicepparm`.
 A bicepparm file are used for parameterize your `main.bicep` template:
 ```